glennhickey/teHmm/README.md

      git clone git@github.com:glennhickey/teHmm.git
      cd teHmm
      ./setup.sh

+It some cases, a firewall or other network issue can prevent cloning via ssh.
+The address above can be changed to https://github.com/glennhickey/teHmm.git to access GitHub via HTTPS instead.

 It's also a good idea to add teHmm to your PATH and PYTHON path.
 If you cloned it in /home/tools, then you would run the following: